obseriot/obseriot/README.md

 obseriot.notify( url.change, 'shop', 1, 'detail' )
 ```

-# How to use like a Flux
+# How to use like Flux

 Define Action